 Offers rubrics for writing-based assessments in science and technical subjects.

 - Argumentation in Text-Based Writing

 NAEP is the largest nationally representative and continuing assessment of what America's students know and can do in various subject areas.
 NAEP results are based on representative samples of students at grades 4, 8, and 12 for the main assessments, or samples of students at ages 9, 13, or 17 years for the long-term assessments.

-For more information on NGSS-aligned assessments in Delaware, contact Curriculum, Instruction and Professional Development at 302-735-4180.
+For more information on NGSS-aligned assessments in Delaware, contact the Office of Assessment at 302-735-4204.